-A new app is offering a simple digital solution for retailers to monitor who visits their stores, without compromising customer privacy, as bricks-and-mortar outlets begin to re-open as restrictions ease.
+A new app was rolled out in May offering a simple digital solution for retailers to monitor who visits their stores, without compromising customer privacy, as bricks-and-mortar outlets re-opened as restrictions eased.

-1breadcrumb has been developed in just five weeks as a one-touch solution to exiting lockdown, allowing shoppers to safely check-in and out of venues.
+1breadcrumb was developed in just five weeks as a one-touch solution to exiting lockdown, allowing shoppers to safely check-in and out of venues.

 1breadcrumb founder Paul Willson said returning the retail industry from hibernation meant ensuring retailers and shopping centre managers could feel confident in quickly tracing impacted customers if there was another outbreak.